Filling station

-A filling station (also known as a gas station US] or petrol station UK/AU]) is a facility that sells fuel and engine lubricants for motor vehicles.
-It serves as a local fuel depot and retailer who receive fuel products from refineries (via regular tank truck resupplies), keep the fuels in (typically underground) storage tanks, and distribute individual product to motorist consumers at a daily varied price.
+A filling station (also known as a gas station US/CA] or petrol station UK/AU/NZ]) is a facility that sells fuel and engine lubricants for motor vehicles.
+It serves as a local fuel depot and retailer; it receives fuel products from refineries (via regular tank truck resupplies), stores the fuels in (typically underground) storage tanks, and distributes the fuel to motorist consumers at a daily varied price.

-The most common fuels sold are motor fuels such as gasoline (a.k.a. petrol, often as multiple products according to different octane ratings) and diesel fuel, as well as liquified petroleum gas (LPG, i.e. autogas), compressed natural gas, compressed hydrogen, hydrogen compressed natural gas, liquid hydrogen, kerosene, alcohol fuels (like methanol, ethanol, butanol, and propanol), biofuels (like straight vegetable oil and biodiesel), or other types of alternative fuels.
-Fuel dispensers are used to pump fuel into the fuel tanks within vehicles, gauge the volume of fuel transferred to the vehicle, and calculate the financial cost the consumer must pay.
-Besides fuel pumps, another significant device found in filling stations and capable of refueling certain (compressed-air) vehicles is an air compressor.
+The most common fuels sold are motor fuels such as gasoline (petrol), often as multiple products with different octane ratings) and diesel fuel, as well as liquified petroleum gas (LPG, i.e. autogas), compressed natural gas, compressed hydrogen, hydrogen compressed natural gas, liquid hydrogen, kerosene, alcohol fuels (like methanol, ethanol, butanol, and propanol), biofuels (like straight vegetable oil and biodiesel), or other types of alternative fuels.
+Fuel dispensers are used to pump fuel into the vehicle's fuel tanks, gauge the volume of fuel transferred to the vehicle, and calculate the amount the consumer must pay.
+Another device found in filling stations and capable of refueling certain (compressed-air) vehicles is an air compressor.
 However, these are generally used to inflate car tires.

 Many filling stations provide convenience stores, which may sell convenience food, beverages, tobacco products, lottery tickets, newspapers, magazines, and, in some cases, a small selection of grocery items, such as milk or eggs.
 Some also sell propane or butane and have added shops to their primary business.
-Conversely, some chain stores, such as supermarkets, discount stores, warehouse clubs, or traditional convenience stores, have provided fuel pumps on the premises.
+Conversely, some chain stores, such as supermarkets, discount stores, warehouse clubs, or traditional convenience stores, have provided fuel pumps on the site.

 Terminology

 In North America, the colloquial generic term for motor fuels is "gasoline" or "gas" for short due to gasoline engines being the most ubiquitous car internal combustion engine, and the terms "gas station" and "service station" are used in the United States, Canada, and the Caribbean.
 In some regions of Canada, the term "gas bar" (or "gasbar") is used.

 In the rest of the English-speaking world, the generic term for fuel is "petrol", which was originally the brand of a petroleum distillate made by Carless Refining and Marketing Ltd as a mineral oil solvent.
-As a result, the term "petrol station" or "petrol pump" is used in the United Kingdom.
+Thus the terms "petrol station" and "petrol pump" are used in the United Kingdom.
 In Ireland, New Zealand and South Africa "garage" and "forecourt" are still commonly used.
-Similarly, in Australia, New Zealand, the United Kingdom, and Ireland, the term "service station" describes any petrol station; Australians and New Zealanders also call it a "servo".
+Similarly, in Australia, New Zealand, the United Kingdom, and Ireland, the term "service station" describes any petrol station; Australians also call it a "servo".
 In India, Pakistan and Bangladesh, it is called a "petrol pump" or a "petrol bunk".
 In Japanese, a commonly used term is although the abbreviation SS (for service station) is also used.